bockph/DISN-Presentation/blogpost.md

 ## A two-step approach

 To achieve the goal of reconstructing both overall shape as well as fine-grained details, Wang et al. predict an SDF.
 They developed a feed-forward neural network that takes a single 2D image and a point in world coordinates $P(X, Y, Z)$ and returns the corresponding SDF value.
 Internally, this is done by using two consecutive networks: The first estimates the camera pose to map an object in world space to the image plane.
-Having this mapping a local feature extraction module is employed in the second (SDF predicting) network --  additionally to aglobal feature encoder.
+Having this mapping a local feature extraction module is employed in the second (SDF predicting) network --  additionally to a global feature encoder.

 ### How is the camera pose estimated?
 For camera pose estimation the authors use the general approach proposed by Insafutdinov and Dosovitskiy [7].
 By using a Convolutional Neural Network several pose candidates are combined.
 However, their approach suffers from a large number of network parameters and a complex training procedure.

 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/3_cameraPoseNetwork.png?raw=true)
 *Figure  3: The camera pose estimation network.
 Taken from [supplementary](https://xharlie.github.io/images/neurips_2019_supp.pdf) of [1]*